usernotnull/tall-toasts/README.md

 -   `includes/icon.blade.php` - *the icons of each notification type*
 -   `livewire/toasts.blade.php` - *the parent of all toasts*

+#### Text Sanitization

+The content view displays the title and message with x-html.
+This is fine since the backend sanitizes the title and message by default.

+⚠️ If you wish to skip sanitization in order to display HTML content, such as bolding the text or adding `<br>` to go to the next line, you will call doNotSanitize() as seen in the [usage section](#usage).
+In such case, make sure no user input is provided!

 ## Troubleshooting

 Make sure you thoroughly go through this readme first!